glowkeeper/P3D/docs/labs/week7Session22024.md

 # Week 7, Session 2 - Creative Thinking

-This session aims to give you some tools to generate ideas.
+The goal of this lab is to give you some tools to generate ideas.

 ![Creative Thinking](./images/creativityThinking.jpg)